wenjiebit/SensorFusionHighway/LidarObstacleDetection/LidarIntroduction.md

 ## Outro

 Awesome!
-You have created a lidar sensor in your scene and have generated high resoultion point cloud data with it.
+You have created a lidar sensor in your scene and have generated a high resoultion point cloud data with it.
 The data that you have generated is sufficent to detect the sourrounding cars.
 Next, you will look at creating a point processor object to detect which parts of the cloud represent the cars in traffic.

 Check out the next section, Point Cloud Segmentation.